Hawas (1974 film)

-Plot
+Synopsis

-Handsome and fairly good-looking Anil Kumar is employed with Natwarlal, a criminal gangster.
-Natwarlal asks Anil to find employment with Shailendra Singh, and after doing so, seduce his beautiful young daughter, Neetu Singh, marry her, and thus get himself a stake in their property and wealth.
-Anil agrees to do so, and does find employment with Shailendra.
-What he had not counted on was Shailendra's second wife, Kamini, who has an agenda of her own, and who decides to keep Anil for herself.
+The handsome Anil Kumar is employed with Natwarlal, a criminal gangster.
+Natwarlal asks Anil to find employment with Shailendra Singh, and after doing so, seduce his beautiful young daughter (Neetu) and marry her, to get himself a share in their property and wealth.
+Anil agrees to do so, and finds employment with Shailendra.
+Things go topsy turvy when Shailendra's second wife Kamini, is heavily attracted to Anil and wants him for herself.